butler-consulting/google-font-manager/readme.txt

 == Upgrade Notice ==

-The current update (version 1.01) has critical fixes for the tinyMCE toolbar as well as major updates for multisite network activation.
-Please update now!
+The current update (version 1.03) is a non-critical update with minor updates to documentation only.

 == Notes & Known Issues ==